OpenNTI/nti.dataserver/docs/content-anchoring.rst

 properties of the ``ContentRangeDescription`` will determine how the dom is searched beneath the ancestor.

-If a start and end ``Node`` and offset cannot be located beneath the ancestor, and the ancestor is not already the ``documentElement,`` resolution should be tried again given an ancestor of the ``documentElement.`` If the start does not come before end (as computed using `compareDocumentPosition
+If a start and end ``Node``, and offset, cannot be located beneath the ancestor, and the ancestor is not already the ``documentElement,`` resolution should be tried again given an ancestor of the ``documentElement.`` If the start does not come before end (as computed using `compareDocumentPosition